learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - The background for the userview page will always be at least as long as the content on the page.
 - Fixed survey dumps in cases where survey names had certain forbidden characters.
 - You can now actually sort the classes on the dashboard by many fields.
+- Fixed a bug that allowed teachers to see the rosters for any sections/classes, even if they weren't teachers for them.
+- Fixed some bugs in the class catalog related to hiding classes and registration buttons.
+Unscheduled sections are now considered "Full".

 Known issues of new features
 ============================